 The notion of “neuroplasticity,” that is the ability of the human brain to repair and rewire after injury or change in function, has undergone dramatic changes in the last 120 years.
 As early as the late 1800’s the father of modern psychology, William James, wrote extensively on the notion of neuroplasticity of the brain and quite accurately for his time.
-Starting in the earlier 20th century, scientist looked even closer at the brain and this notion, oddly, changed.
+Starting in the earlier 20th century, scientists looked even closer at the brain and this notion, oddly, changed.
 The work of Ramon y.
 Cajal and others began to show structural areas of the brain that have never been described before.
 Further research was able to tie these newly discovered brain structures to specific functions in the human body.
 From this point, the 1920’s to almost the late 1990’s, the idea that the brain could significantly alter itself after injury or produce new brain cells was a lost idea.
 We all grew up with the idea that “You are born with a number of brain cells and then they begin dying.”

 In the last twenty years amazing findings regarding the neuroplasticity of the brain have been published, including: